rrobbes/EngineeringOfMobileSystemsV2/2-JS/README.md

 An undeclared variable will be declared as a global variable, which can lead to subtle and hard to track bugs.

+**Overall: `var` is extremely confusing and should not be used.
+ES6 Javascript has much better alternatives.
+I repead: do not use `var`**

 ### Strict mode
-Strict mode is an evalaution mode for Javascript that is less forgiving of errors.
+Strict mode is an evaluation mode for Javascript that is less forgiving of errors.
 Errors will be thrown instead of being silently dealt with.
-Code that in ES6 modules is in strict mode, so most of the code you will write will be in strict mode.
+Code that is in ES6 modules is in strict mode, so most of the code you will write will be in strict mode.
 See more on strict mode [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

 ## ES6